 You have to look carefully at claims of benefits and harms.
 Even researchers who aren't particularly biased will word it carelessly.
 You will often hear that 14% experienced nausea, say - without it being pointed out that 13% of people on placebos also experienced nausea, and the difference wasn't statistically significant.
 Some adverse effects are well known, and it doesn't matter (diarrhea and antibiotics, say).
-That's not always so, though - a complex subject I'll get to on a future Statistically Funny, so watch this space.
+That's not always so, though.
+(More on this: 5 Key Things to Know About Adverse Effects.)

 If the word "effect" is over-used, the word "hypothesis" is under-used.
 Although generating hypotheses is a critical part of science, hypotheses aren't really marketed as what they are: ideas in need of testing.
 Often the language is that of attribution throughout, with a little fig-leaf of a sentence tacked on about the need for confirmatory studies.
 In fact, we cannot take replication and confirmation for granted at all.

 Occasionally, the word "effect" is used to name a literal "hypothesis."
 That happened with "the Hawthorne effect."
 You can read more about that in my post, The Hawthorne effect: An old scientists' tale lingering "in the gunsmoke of academic snipers".